Mount St. Helens, Washington, United States of America: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be sure to get the correct kind.
-Many adapters on sale are simply plugs and expect your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. It's important that you find the necessary kind.
+The majority of adapters available are simply plug changers and expect your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one is sufficent for most countries.
+This one works in most countries.

 Airplane phone mount